RoyZhenLongLim/Personal-Projects/Lessons & Notes/Useful Software Construction Tools & Techniques/README.md

 - perform useful transformation on the stream
 - write the transformed bytes to their standard output

-Shell I/O redirection can be used to specificy the source and destination files
+Shell I/O redirection can be used to specify the source and destination files

 For example
 ```commandline